DusteDdk/eepromlogic/README.md

 This is a very simple example, you're not limited to the logic of one gate per output, there's no limit on the amount of logic operations you can describe between the inputs and an pin.

+* See documentation and examples below

+## How to run the examples ?
 Sold?
-Carry on and read the [examples.lisp](examples.lisp).
+Carry on and read run the [examples.lisp](examples.lisp).

-Docs below.

-## How to run the examples ?
 ```bash
 sbcl --load "examples.lisp"
 ```